-This Team Handbook provides the TARC rules plus some guidelines on how to approach the process of rocket design and flight.
+This Team Handbook provides the current American Rocketry Challenge rules plus some guidelines on how to approach the process of rocket design and flight.
 It also provides additional sources of information on general model rocket design, construction, and flying.
 It is not a "cookbook"; no design is provided as an example.
-The challenge and the learning for each team come from developing and testing your own completely original design.
+The challenge and the learning for each team come from developing and testing your own original design.

-Teams should begin TARC by becoming familiar with the basics of model rocketry.
-Those who have no experience with how these models are built and flown should start by reading G. Harry Stine's Handbook of Model Rocketry (available from the National Association of Rocketry's Technical Services at http://www.nar.org/nar-products/), and by purchasing, building, and flying a basic model rocket kit, such as the one offered by Aerospace Specialty Products for TARC.
+Teams should begin prepping for the Challenge by becoming familiar with the basics of model rocketry.
+Those who have no experience with how these models are built and flown should start by reading G. Harry Stine's Handbook of Model Rocketry and by purchasing, building, and flying a basic model rocket kit, such as the one offered by Aerospace Specialty Products for ARC.

-If you live near one of the 195 National Association of Rocketry sections (chartered clubs) or the 400 experienced adult members of the National Association of Rocketry who have volunteered to be mentors, you are encouraged to consult with them.
+If you live near one of the more than 230 National Association of Rocketry sections (chartered clubs) or the 400 experienced adult members of the National Association of Rocketry who have volunteered to be mentors, you are encouraged to consult with them.
 The sections are listed at the NAR web site, www.nar.org.
-The list of mentors is in the TARC section on the NAR web site and on the TARC website, www.rocketcontest.org .
+The list of mentors is in the ARC section on the NAR web site.
 These rocketeers can help teach you the basics of how to build and fly a payload-carrying rocket.
 Typically they can also help you in locating a test-flying launch site and will work with local officials if this is required.
 Many will allow you to do your practice or qualification flight at one of their already-organized launches (launch dates and locations also listed at the NAR web site).
-Remember: Neither these experts nor any other adult is permitted to help you design, build or fly your actual entry.
+Remember: Neither these experts nor any other adult is permitted to help you design, build or fly your actual entry or any part of that entry.
 All of this work must be done by the student members on your team.